CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Concluding Remarks

-\paragraph{Broader Impacts} As generative models have become more widely utilized in practice, their representativeness becomes more impactful.
-Tail class generation has become a key method to address long-tailed recognition tasks such as disease detection where real data is limited.
-While generated images have the potential to cause harm, \textit{e.g.} deepfakes or bias amplification, CORAL helps to mitigate the bias introduced by dataset imbalance. \paragraph{Limitations} While CORAL is able to produce diverse and high quality images when trained on heavily imbalanced datasets, its power comes at the cost of additional computational complexity.
-This limitation is shared by all comparable methods, though it can be reduced by finetuning with the CORAL loss rather than fully training. \paragraph{Conclusions} Ensuring high-quality sample generation for tail classes of long-tailed datasets remains a major challenge.
+\paragraph{Conclusions} Ensuring high-quality sample generation for tail classes of long-tailed datasets remains a major challenge.
 In addressing this challenge, we have revealed a previously unknown cause for the poor performance of DMs: the (U-Net) latent representations for the tail classes completely overlap with those for the head classes, thereby severely limiting the guidance of the former.
 Our method, CORAL, significantly enhances both the diversity and fidelity of diffusion model outputs relative to the state-of-the-art by separating and realigning the latent space representations, especially for the long-tail classes using contrastive losses.
 We have demonstrated that CORAL performs well for datasets with both extreme imbalance and many classes, and our results suggest that disentangling in the latent space is more effective than rebalancing and increased guidance in the ambient space.

 \begin{ack} This work is supported in part by NSF grants CIF-1815361, CIF-2007688, DMS-2134256, and SCH-2205080.

 \end{ack}

 {